fnproject/fn/docs/faq.md

 ### What is the Fn Project?

-The Fn Project is a container native serverless platform that you can run anywhere -- any cloud or on-premise.
+The Fn Project is a container native serverless platform that you can run anywhere -- any cloud or on-premises.
 It’s easy to use, supports every programming language, and is extensible and performant.

 ### Why build another serverless framework?